Can it be walked on?

 Where can I get one?

-The construct is currently in development and is not yet available in a retail form.
+The construct is not yet available in a retail form.

-An estimate of a general retail cost is currently under review with plant producers.
+An estimate of a potential retail cost is currently under review.
 From a purely practical viewpoint the grass-free lawn will produce a unique outcome in each situation and will be a product with its components grown especially to order.
 It is therefore likely to be some time before an off-the-shelf or economy version is available.

 Where can I see one?